 Liver Health

 The liver truly is a vital organ: You can’t live without it.
 The largest solid internal organ in the human body, it works around the clock to perform more than 500 functions.
 It metabolizes and stores nutrients from the food we eat.
 It helps process the medications we take.
 It removes waste products from our blood, breaking down and detoxifying harmful substances.
-It regulates our hormones, builds proteins needed by the immune system and helps fight infections, among other things.
-So it’s well worth it to do what we can to help this powerhouse work smoothly.

-If you are living with HIV, especially if you are on antiretroviral therapy (ART), it’s a good idea to have your liver health checked regularly by your doctor or nurse practitioner.
+If you are living with HIV, especially if you are on antiretroviral therapy (ART), it’s a good idea to have your liver health checked regularly by your healthcare provider or nurse practitioner.
 That’s because some medications, including some HIV meds, can strain the liver.
 Also, liver problems are sometimes silent, so many people who have a liver problem initially experience few symptoms or none at all.
 A person can live with liver disease for years without knowing it.
 By understanding what can harm and what can help your liver, you’ll see that there is much you can do to protect it.

 Risk factors for liver problems